julelang/manual/src/compiler/directives.md

 The `build` directive is a top directive.
 Different way of platform specific programming.
 It can be used with or instead of file annotation.
 Unlike file annotation, it is a directive, not a naming convention.

 Plese look at the [platform specific programming](/compiler/platform-specific-programming) page for information.

+## Directive: `typedef`
+In C++-linked structs, if the structure is a `typedef` use this will configure code generation correctly.
+Otherwise, the struct will be treated as a classical structures.

+## Directive: `cdef`
+In C++-linked functions, if the function is a `#define`, it configures code generation to be compatible.

+## Directive: `namespace`
+Adds namesapce selection for supported C++-linked types.